 • Must have lived in the UK “continuously” (note: not “lawfully”) for 20 years

 Is it really that easy?

 Not quite!
-You are only able to demonstrate your 20 years residence in the UK, if you have evidence of your initial entry to the UK.
-In most cases this is easy, as some Applicants enter the UK via the normal channels and have a stamp confirming the entry date.
+You are only able to demonstrate your 20 years of residence in the UK if you have evidence of your initial entry to the UK.
+In most cases, this is easy, as some Applicants enter the UK via the normal channels and have a stamp confirming the entry date.

 Having overstayed in the UK (for whatever reasons they may have), they are then able to rely on that initial entry date to prove their continuous residence in the UK for the last 20 years.

 I do not have a Passport; can I still rely on this provision?